twoelevenjay/CMB2-Admin-Extension/CONTRIBUTING.md

 Before reporting a bug
 ---
 1. Search [issues](https://github.com/WebDevStudios/CMB2 Admin Extension/issues) to see if the issue has been previously reported.
-2. Install the trunk version of CMB2 Admin Extension and test there.

 How to report a bug